keploy/docs/versioned_docs/version-2.0.0/ci-cd/github.md

       - name: Test-Report
         uses: keploy/testgpt@main
         with:
-          command: <CMD_TO_RUN_APP ## Command to run the application
+          command: "<CMD_TO_RUN_APP>" ## Command to run the application
 ```

 In the above example, we are using the `keploy/testgpt` action to run the test cases.

-The `working-directory` (optional) is the path to the application by default it takes root to find keploy folder. `delay` (optional) is the time to wait for the application to start, and `command` is the command to run your application.
+> - `working-directory` (optional) is the path to the application by default it takes root to find keploy folder.
+> - `delay` (optional) is the time to wait for the application to start.
+> - `command` is the command to run your application.

 ### Example with Actions